-The audited remuneration report for the year ended 30 June 2023 outlines the remuneration arrangements of the Group in accordance with section 300A of the Corporations Act 2001 (Cth) and its regulations.
+The audited remuneration report for the year ended 30 June 2024 outlines the remuneration arrangements of the Group in accordance with section 300A of the Corporations Act 2001 (Cth) and its regulations.
 This information has been audited as required by section 308(3C) of the Corporations Act 2001 (Cth).

-The remuneration report details the remuneration arrangements for the Group's key management personnel (KMP) during the financial year ended 30 June 2023.
+The remuneration report details the remuneration arrangements for the Group's key management personnel (KMP) during the financial year ended 30 June 2024.

 Key management personnel are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Group, directly or indirectly, including any director (whether executive or otherwise) of the Group and other designated senior executives.
-During the year, KMP comprised the Chief Executive Officer (referred to as an Executive KMP) and the Non-executive Directors of the Company.
+During the year, KMP comprised the Nonexecutive Directors of the Company.
+The Group did not employ any executives during the reporting period.